 - Pins and a sewing machine

-- A pipe cleaner – to help fit the mask more closely to the face around the nose.
+- A pipe cleaner or florists wire – to help fit the mask more closely to the face around the nose.

 I have stipulated 100% cotton fabrics as these can be washed at much higher temperatures than most fabrics.
 These masks are best used once then washed thoroughly before being used again.

-Also, instead of a pipe cleaner you could use an opened out paperclip.
+Also, instead of a pipe cleaner / florists wire you could use an opened out paperclip – though these do have a tendency to rust.
 Or harvest the nose metal from old standard surgical masks that you may have used.

 Cutting The Cloth For The Masks